|I Was Arrested and Have to Go to Court||

 If you have been arrested and have to go to court because of the arrest, you have a criminal case.
 Below is helpful information about the criminal process.

-There are a number of ways to get assistance with your case:
+There are a few ways to get assistance with your case:

 Public Defenders are lawyers who are employed by the government to provide free legal representation for clients who cannot afford a lawyer.
 You can only get a public defender if you are the defendant in a criminal case; free lawyers are not provided by the government in civil cases.